 - 15. Noncompliance with all the above requirements can have a significant and obvious adverse effect on the orderly handling of cases.
 See Perry v.
-Jones, 2007 WL 1455863 (N.D.Ill.
+Jones, 2007 WL 1455863 (N.D.III.
 2007). - 16.
+Conference format: A mediation format will generally be followed.
+Each side, if it wishes, may have an opportunity to make a presentation of its position, which will be followed by joint discussion with the court and private meetings between the court with each side, as deemed necessary.
+Here, as always, preparation and participation are the keys to a successful conference. - 17.
 Statements inadmissible: Any statements made by any party during the settlement conference will be governed by Rule 408, Federal Rules of Evidence.
-The court expects the parties to address each other with courtesy and respect, but at the same time strongly encourages the parties to speak frankly and openly about their views of the case. - 17.
+The court expects the parties to address each other with courtesy and respect, but at the same time strongly encourages the parties to speak frankly and openly about their views of the case. - 18.
 Cancellation or rescheduling of the conference: Because of the number of settlement conferences that Magistrate Judges conduct, it is often necessary that they be scheduled weeks and sometimes months in the future.
-Consequently, it is essential if the parties are required to reschedule or if they have concluded that a settlement conference is not necessary because, for example, they have already settled the case, that they inform chambers as far in advance of the conference as possible. - Notwithstanding the importance of settlements in all courts today, see generally Marek v.
+Consequently, it is essential if the parties are required to reschedule or if they have concluded that a settlement conference is not necessary because, for example, they have already settled the case, that they inform chambers as far in advance of the conference as possible.

+- 19. Notwithstanding the importance of settlements in all courts today, see generally Marek v.
 Chesny, 473 U.S. 1 (1985), parties cannot and ought not be pressured into settlements that they believe are not warranted.
 Goss Graphics Sys., Inc. v.
 Dev Indus., Inc., 267 F.3d 624, 627 (7th Cir.
 2001).
 "If the parties want to duke it out, that's their privilege."
 Id. at 627-28; Tsironis v.Bismarck Hotel, 1996 WL 15830, at \2 (7th Cir.
 1996); Strandell v.
 Jackson County, Illinois, 838 F.2d 884, 887 (7th Cir.
-1988).

-19. Motions to Continue the Settlement Conference: No conference, once scheduled, shall be canceled or rescheduled except by court order pursuant to written motion made and noticed not less than 7 days in advance of the conference.
+1988). - 20.
+Motions to Continue the Settlement Conference: No conference, once scheduled, shall be canceled or rescheduled except by court order pursuant to written motion made and noticed not less than 7 days in advance of the conference.
 The motion shall fully and comprehensively explain the reasons for the requested extension and be supported by affidavit or declaration by a person testimonially competent to make the representations justifying the need for the continuance.
 Thus, an affidavit or declaration of counsel recounting information received from a third person whose situation necessitates the continuance will not suffice.
 Telephonic requests to reschedule a settlement conference will not be entertained in the absence of exigent circumstances.